eduardz1/CUDA-Path-Tracer/report/report.typ

   When parallelizing the rendering code, we considered multiple approaches.

-  - On one hand spectrum we could parallelize only the rendering of each pixel, by invoking a thread for each pixel and then maintaining the loop over the samples in the kernel.
+  - On one hand of the spectrum, we could parallelize only the rendering of each pixel, by invoking a thread for each pixel and then maintaining the loop over the samples in the kernel.
 This is the first approach we explored, it's the most straight-forward but becomes inefficient when the number of samples is high.
 In this configuration, the reduce operation is done at each step, making it more efficient.

   - On the other hand, we could effectively consider the image as having size $("WIDTH" times "SAMPLES" / 2) times ("HEIGHT" times "SAMPLES" / 2)$ and parallelize the rendering of each pixel-sample pair.
 The reduce operation is then done in parallel and corresponds to a subsampling of the image to the original size.
 This approach is more efficient and provides the highest possible parallelism, however, it requires a lot of memory, consider for example a 1080p image with 1024 samples per pixel, the expanded image array, considering that each pixel is represented by 16 bytes (during the computations each pixel is represented as a 3D vector of type `Vec3` composed of three floats for a total of 12 bytes plus 4 bytes of padding for alignment purposes), would occupy $1920 times 1080 times 16 times 1024 = 33973862400 "bytes" approx 34 "GB"$ of memory.

   - Another approach we considered was to parallelize the sampling directly by launching a nested kernel inside each pixel kernel.
 This approach utilizes a niche feature of CUDA, dynamic parallelism @DynParallelism, which allows a kernel to launch another kernel.
-While we explored initially this approach, we wanted to keep the code compilable with clang, which does not support this feature.
+While we explored initially this approach, we wanted to keep the code compilable with the Clang compiler, which does not support this feature.

   - Finally, we could consider a hybrid approach, where we maintain the loop over the samples in the kernel, but we diminish the need to have a high number of samples by averaging multiple images.
 This is the approach that we decided to present as the final implementation and is summarized in @camera-rendering-model.